isc-projects/kea/doc/sphinx/arm/config-backend.rst

 All Kea instances presenting the same server tag to the configuration database are given the same configuration.
-It is the administrator's choice whether multiple Kea instances use the same server tag or each Kea instance is using a different sever tag.
+It is the administrator's choice whether multiple Kea instances use the same server tag or each Kea instance is using a different server tag.
 Also, there is no requirement that the instances running on the same physical or virtual machine use the same server tag.
 It is even possible to configure the Kea server without assigning it a server tag.
-In such case the server will be given the configuration specified for "all" servers.
+In such a case the server will be given the configuration specified for "all" servers.

 In order to differentiate the configurations between the Kea servers, a